ghacks Technology News

 Alt Drag Windows Moving Made Easier

-As the name suggests it makes use of the ALT key.
-Whenever that key is pressed windows can be moved by pressing the left mouse button anywhere in it.
+As the name suggests it makes use of the ALT key for its functionality.
+Whenever you hold down the key, you can move any window on the screen by selecting any part of it with the left mouse button.
 This will save some miles of mouse movement per month for many users.

-Alt Drag comes with the additional feature to snap a selected window to the screen borders or visible windows on the desktop to make better use of the screen estate.
+Alt Drag comes with the additional feature to snap a selected window to the screen border or visible windows on the desktop to make better use of the screen estate.

 The software itself is portable and supplied in 7z format unfortunately.
 You need to find an unpacker that is able to unpack the 7z format.
 The functionality becomes available as soon as the application is started.